featured image ornaments

 Garland-on-the-hutch-top

-It’s also the perfect time to get rooms painted and ready for guests too.
-Adding a fresh coat of paint to a room makes a big difference especially now when we want our homes ready for gatherings.
+It’s also the perfect time to get rooms painted and ready for family members.
+Adding a fresh coat of paint to a room makes a big difference especially now when we want our homes ready for family gatherings.

 Additionally, it’s a good time to recover any dining chairs and scotch guard the fabric to help with stains.